 Petřín Look-Out Tower

 An iron tower 60m high, built in 1891 by F. Prášil for the Jubilee Exhibition as a copy of the Eiffel Tower in Paris.
 299 steps lead up to the top platform.

 Maze (mirror maze)

-The food isn’t that much great but the views from the terrace are spectacular.
-Restaurant is often full, good to reserve a table.
-Getting there: can be reached by funicular, second stop.
+The food isn’t that much great, but the views from the terrace are spectacular.
+The restaurant is often full, good to reserve a table.
+Getting there: can be reached by funicular, the second stop.

 Vrtba Garden is situated on the slope of Petřín Hill and is one of the most precious and beautiful of Prague’s Baroque gardens.